yay-couch/couch-php/README.md

 dump $query; // print
 dump $query->toString();

-// actually run is only to get document dump $query->run();
+// actually run is only to get documents with given query dump $query->run();
 // as same as
 dump $db->getDocumentAll($query);